learndog/wipdots/vim/basic_usage.md

 Python LSP - CoC stuff
 * Leader-l prefix
 * Shift-K for LSP hover to see fn defn
+* Hide hover (and other stuff) in normal mode with jk
+* Hide autocomplete popups with jk in insert mode
 * Ctrl-Space(vim) or Ctrl-@(nvim...maybe) to trigger autocomplete if it doesn't come up when expected
 * Leader-ln to rename symbol
 * gd or Leader-ld jump to defn